Teacher support for English

 Hamilton's Y2/3 English plans cover all of the statutory objectives of the National Curriculum for England for Year 2 and Lower Key Stage 2 objectives appropriate for Year 3.
 The Coverage Chart lays out where these are met across a two-year rolling programme (Set A & Set B).
 Medium and Long Term Plans summarise books used and grammar taught.
 Individual plans include an outcomes table.

-For Hamilton's phonics programme and texts to use with children (Oral Stories, Poster Books and Rhymes) appropriate for this age range, see Year 2.
+For Hamilton's phonics programme and texts to use with children (Oral Stories and Rhymes) appropriate for this age range, see Year 2.